 If you’re training more gymnastics style, you’re going to come into a bit more of a posterior pelvic tilt.

-When it comes to plank variations though, there’s a few ways to look at it.
+When it comes to plank variations though, there are a few ways to look at it.
 In the video below I outline different ways to challenge your core based on your goals.

 A few things to note from the video: